 If you answered yes to any of the questions above, it may be time to talk about helping your teen through counseling.
 Many teenagers feel like they’re walking through life feeling isolated and lonely.
 It’s common for young women and men to have trouble with low self-esteem, conflict with friends, fitting in and getting along with their parents.
 It’s difficult when feelings of anxiety or depression happen in the midst of all of that, too.

 Getting started is pretty easy.
 Simply schedule your appointment here, or call our office to schedule.
 There will be some paperwork for you and your child to fill out (or they’ll have to fill it out on their own if they’re 16 or older).
 At the first appointment, depending on their comfort level, the two of you can meet with us together, or he or she can meet on their own and discuss what they’re going through.

 First and foremost, our offices are a safe space where young men and women are welcome to share anything that’s on their heart.
 It’s a place where people have talked about the good, the bad, and the ugly.
 In counseling, we’ll walk through the struggles your child is facing and look to see what brought them there.
 We’ll look at what God says about the situation and how He calls us to live.
 They’ll have the opportunity to learn about their needs – how to put them into words – and her strengths and weaknesses.

 Get real help from real people.

-"I help young women see their true worth and value so they have strength to handle life's challenges, as well as find ways to overcome them."
+"I help teenagers see their true worth and value so they have strength to handle life's challenges, as well as find ways to overcome them."